zin-Fu/Zelin-Fu.github.io/_pages/cv.md

   > - Built Camera-Lidar Calibration system for target detection and navigation with ROS, part of the code open-sourced on ([GitHub](https://github.com/zin-Fu/YOLOv5-ROS-Navigation))
   > - Implemented line following algorithm base on U-Net

-### Learning Assistant for Hearing-Impaired Individuals

-- **17th Chinese Collegiate Computing Competition**
-  - March 2024 – August 2024
-  > - Applied MFCC features with Fast-DTW and other algorithms for speech correction, developed learning platform UI with PyQt
 ---

 ## 👑Research Experience